SAEMC/Commit-Automator/README.md

 # You have to change these in the following lines:
 # 1. Directory of new repository
 # 2. Path of Python runtime
-# 3. Path of commit-automator package
+# 3. Path of src package
 # 4. Filename of art is 'art.json' here, but you can change it
 # 5. Saving log file is 'True' here, but you can change it

 cd /home/you/Automator/Auto-Commit/ && \                   # 1
   /the/path/shown/after/running/which/python \             # 2
-  /home/you/Automator/Commit-Automator/commit-automator \  # 3
+  /home/you/Automator/Commit-Automator.src \               # 3
   -f art.json -l                                           # 4, 5
 ```